There are some occupational hazards (where you work) and environmental hazards (where you live) that can increase your risk of certain cancers.

 - Supporting smokers you know to quit.

 Exposure to UV radiation from the sun is a common environmental cancer risk.
 In Queensland, UV radiation from the sun is strong all year round, even in winter.

 - Consider tinting windows on your house and cars

 - Advocate for shade in public places in your local community (e.g. playgrounds, parks, recreational facilities).

-Contact Workplace Health and Safety Queensland for advice on identifying possible risks and managing these risks safely before you begin any home renovations or DIY projects.
+Contact Workplace Health and Safety Queensland for advice on identifying and managing possible risks.

 The information available on this page should not be used as a substitute for advice from a properly qualified medical professional who can advise you about your own individual medical needs.
 It is not intended to constitute medical advice and is provided for general information purposes only.
 See our disclaimer.